Chip Timing 101

 Most large races, especially marathons, now use chip technology.
 As a result, runners at the start can line up where it’s appropriate for their pace, instead of trying to push their way to the front.
 For longer distances, the chip also records splits at various points along the course, such as the half-marathon mark during a marathon.
 This feature is helpful for your friends and family members who may want to track you online during your race.

-Bib Tag System or B-Tag System: This is the Chip timing system where the Timing device si attached to the runners Bib Number [Click Here] For more details.
+Bib Tag System or B-Tag System: This is the Chip timing system where the Timing device is attached to the runners Bib Number [Click Here] for more details.

-For more technical detail on Chip timing devices – [Click Here].
+For more technical details on Chip timing devices – [Click Here].
 See you when you get back.